guenbr/Brawlhalla-AI/README.md

 # Brawlhalla AI Agent

-A reinforcement learning agent trained to play **Brawlhalla** using CNN-based visual feature extraction.
-The agent learns core mechanics, strategy, and split-second decision-making to compete at a competent level — with the goal of a live gameplay demo on demo day.
+A reinforcement learning agent trained to play **Brawlhalla** using a PPO Actor Critic that takes in values of game state variables using feature extraction through various subclasses.
+The agent learns core gameplay mechanics and strategy to compete against the CPU.

 ---